jona799t/python-hotbit/readme.md

 # Python-Hotbit
 A Python package for the cryptocurrency exchange Hotbit that doesn't require an API Key, making it available to everyone.

+The package also work with official api keys, if you want help getting one, join my [Discord](https://discord.gg/FAK6yVQFE3)

-This package is still at the development stage which is why not all endpoints are covered.
+This is still at the development stage which is why not all endpoints are covered.

 # Installation
 ```